Creating Game Data

 Let us know if you need more features related to IFC.
 Bug reports and PRs are welcome, as well as donations toward the IFC support, we’re happy to provide commercial support for companies too.
 We’re committed to IFC support.
 Michalis talks at conferences how he loves open 3D standards --- well, IFC is one of them!

-5. Loading and saving IFC in TCastleScene
+5. Loading IFC in TCastleScene

 Basically, you don’t need to learn anything new to use IFC with Castle Game Engine.